hashicorp/packer/website/source/docs/builders/qemu.html.markdown

   once the OS is installed.

 Optional:

+* `accelerator` (string) - The accelerator type to use when running the VM.
+  This may have a value of either "kvm" or "xen" and you must have that support in on the machine on which you run the builder.

 * `boot_command` (array of strings) - This is an array of commands to type when the virtual machine is first booted.
 The goal of these commands should